billyryu/Interactive-Prototyping-S15/README.md

 # Interactive-Prototyping-S15
 Class repo for example code, MFA Design and Technology.
-Parsons School for Design.
+Parsons The New School for Design.

-** This is my readme file **
+**This is my readme file**

 ###It contains: